John Nolan (musician): Solo

 Nolan announced on his MySpace blog on May 1, 2009, that he had decided to work on some solo material, some of which can be found on his MySpace and Bandcamp profiles.
 His first solo album, Height, was released on October 27, 2009, on Doghouse Records.
 John toured the Midwest and east coast with Person L and Brian Bonz in November and in January with support from Gabriel the Marine and Ocean is Theory.

 In 2014 Nolan provided the song "Here Comes the Wolf" to the soundtrack of the Jason Michael Brescia film, Bridge and Tunnel.
 The song was nominated for several awards in the film festival circuit, and was the recipient of "Best Original Song" at the 2014 Long Island International Film Expo.
 He also provides backup vocals and co-songwriting credit on the Gabriel the Marine track "Round and Round."

 On July 27, 2015, Nolan released his second solo album, Sad, Strange, Beautiful Dream.
 The album was made possible by a successful PledgeMusic campaign.

 Personal

-Nolan currently lives in the NoDa neighborhood of Charlotte, North Carolina with wife Camille, son John, and daughter Greta.
+Nolan currently lives in the NoDa neighborhood of Charlotte, North Carolina, with wife Camille, and a son and daughter.
 Nolan lives down the road from bandmate Adam Lazzara, who is a North Carolina native.